KuntayYilmaz/Pong-Kuntay/README.md

 Use W and S to navigate your Paddle

-Everytime Ball touches to the one of the paddles it gets faster!
+Every time the ball touches one of the paddles, it gets faster!